Firearms regulation in the United Kingdom: Pistols Act 1903

-The Pistols Act 1903 was the first to place restrictions on the sale of firearms.
+The Pistols Act 1903 (3 Edw.
+7. c.
+18) was the first to place restrictions on the sale of firearms.
 Titled "An Act to regulate the sale and use of Pistols or other Firearms", it was short, with just nine sections, and applied solely to pistols.
-It defined a pistol as a firearm whose barrel did not exceed 9 in in length and made it illegal to sell or rent a pistol to anyone who could not produce a current gun licence or game licence, unless they were exempt from the Gun Licence Act, could prove that they planned to use the pistol on their own property, or had a statement signed by a police officer of inspector rank or above or a Justice of the Peace to the effect that they were about to go abroad for six months or more.
-The Act was more or less ineffective, as anyone wishing to buy a pistol commercially merely had to purchase a licence on demand over the counter from a Post Office before doing so.
+It defined a pistol as a firearm whose barrel did not exceed 9 in in length and made it illegal to sell or rent a pistol to anyone who could not produce a current gun licence or game licence, unless they were exempt from the Gun Licence Act 1870, could prove that they planned to use the pistol on their own property, or had a statement signed by a police officer of inspector rank or above or a justice of the peace to the effect that they were about to go abroad for six months or more.
+The act was more or less ineffective, as anyone wishing to buy a pistol commercially merely had to purchase a licence on demand over the counter from a Post Office before doing so.
 In addition, it did not regulate private sales of such firearms.